smoeding/puppet-sendmail/README.md

 ## Module Description

-Sendmail is a powerful mail transfer agent, and this modules provides an easier way to manage the main Sendmail configuration files `/etc/mail/sendmail.mc` and `/etc/mail/submit.mc`.
+Sendmail is a powerful mail transfer agent, and this modules provides an easier way to generate and manage the main Sendmail configuration files `/etc/mail/sendmail.mc` and `/etc/mail/submit.mc`.
 It also manages entries in various Sendmail database files (e.g. `/etc/mail/access` and `/etc/mail/mailertable`).

 ## Setup